If you knew me growing up, you would’ve known I was not a morning person.

 When you adjust your attitude, your energy will change.
 There are some mornings where I “get up on the wrong foot,” am slower than usual.
 Until I realize I’m Mrs. Grumpy-gills, I can’t expect to have a good morning.
 So, it’s essential to wake up with a thankful heart!
 Along with that, I believe breakfast is the most important meal of the day.
 It helps bring up the energy to carry into your day, whether you go to work or stay at home.
 Making a good breakfast, physically (with food), and spiritually (with the Bible), is essential!

 Mornings are the perfect time to get equipped.

 I’ve always been the planner-type, so this stimulates my morning drive.
 Not only do I feel equipped externally, like with my daily projects and events, but also internally.
-The Bible reminds us of who we are in Christ and God gives us wisdom generously for our daily situations.
-Additionally, I love getting ready to look nice for the day as well as getting ready to be nice during the day.
+The Bible reminds us of who we are in Christ, and God gives us wisdom generously for our everyday situations.
+Additionally, I love getting ready to look nice for the day, as well as getting prepared to be nice during the day.
 Not fake-nice, but genuinely, loving nice.
 Spending a few minutes in prayer or meditation is the way to do it!
 (Psalm 88:13)

 Wake up & stretch: When I started stretching every morning, I noticed I feel less tense and more motivated to start the day. #energizing

 Wash up & hydrate: After a few sips of water (still forming this habit), I wash up and moisturize my face. #energizing

 Get dressed (makeup, hair, outfit): In no particular order, I give myself about 15-20 minutes for this.
 Sometimes it can be longer. #ready

 Cook breakfast & pack lunch: Ruvim will usually make coffee and start packing lunch, then I’ll cook breakfast for us and finish packing lunch.
 We tag-team here! #ready